Apple says Samsung patent royalty demands unfair

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc said Samsung Electronics Co Ltd is demanding from the iPhone maker a far higher patent royalty than Apple pays to other companies, at a rate the South Korean company has never sought from any other licensee.
+SAN FRANCISCO Apple Inc (AAPL.O) said Samsung Electronics Co Ltd (005930.KS) is demanding from the iPhone maker a far higher patent royalty than it pays to other licensers, at a rate the South Korean company has never sought from any other licensee.

-The information was contained in portions of an Apple legal brief freshly unsealed in U.S. court on Wednesday, and provides more detail about each side's negotiating position in the run-up to a high stakes trial set to begin next week.
-In a separate filing, Samsung contended that its royalty demands are consistent with industry norms.

-Also on Wednesday, a U.S. magistrate in San Jose, California, ruled that Samsung wrongly let employees delete emails that could have helped Apple pursue its $2.53 billion lawsuit over disputed patents.
-The magistrate, Judge Paul Grewal, also said that a jury may hold it against the South Korean company.

-Samsung is demanding a 2.4 percent rate on the "entire selling price" of Apple's mobile products, Apple said in the court filing.
+Samsung is demanding a 2.4 percent rate on the "entire selling price" of Apple's mobile products, the Palo Alto, California-based company said in a U.S. court filing on Wednesday.
+The information was contained in freshly unsealed portions of a legal brief in a high profile patent lawsuit between the two companies.

-"Samsung's royalty demands are multiple times more than Apple has paid any other patentees for licenses to their declared-essential patent portfolios," Apple said.
+"Samsung's royalty demands are multiple times more than Apple has paid any other patentees for licenses to their declared-essential patent portfolios," Apple said in the documents.

-The legal filings do not disclose the rate Apple pays to other companies for standard essential patents.
-In a court filing on Tuesday, Apple had said it should pay one-half of 1 cent per unit for each infringed standard essential patent.

 However, Samsung said in a separate filing on Wednesday that its offer "is consistent with the royalty rates other companies charge" and that Apple never made a counter offer.